 The presence of mold on cannabis flower is dangerous.
 Therefore, it is crucial to understand the difference between mold and trichomes.
 Crystalline trichomes have a sparkle or sheen and have tiny mushroom-shaped tops.
 Mold is white or gray, with a fuzzy or powdery texture.
 If you are even in doubt about the presence of mold, it is best not to smoke it.

 Step 4 – Texture and Moisture Content

 Although most dispensaries do not let consumers touch flower before purchase, it is always a good idea to give buds a light squeeze once you get home and open the jar or bag.
 Quality cannabis buds are properly cured to achieve the ideal moisture content.
-Too much moisture can lead to mold, too little can lead to brittle, dry buds with minimal potency.
+Too much moisture can lead to mold, and too little can lead to brittle, dry buds with minimal potency.
 High-quality flower will feel soft and springy with some give.

 Once you do get the opportunity to touch the flower, look for the following points to make sure you’ve purchased quality buds.

 Soft & Plump – High-quality buds will feel soft and plump, similar to ripe fruit.
 It should also maintain its shape when handled.

 Supple – Buds should never feel dry or brittle to the touch.
 Properly cured flower is supple and springy.
 If you notice any sharp points, the flower may not be properly cut or be old and dried out.